 Built in 1728 Burford House and its beautiful gardens have been open to the public since 1958.
 At one point in the garden is the spot where the three counties of Worcestershire, Herefordshire and Shropshire meet.
 The countryside around theses three counties is both beautiful and rich in wild edible plants and fungi.
-On the outskirts of Tenbury Wells, it is within easy reach of Ludlow, Leominster, Bromyard, Kidderminster, Hereford, Worcester, Bridgnorth and Shrewsbury.
+On the outskirts of Tenbury Wells, it is within easy reach of Ludlow, Leominster, Bromyard, Cleobury Mortimer, Kidderminster, Hereford, Worcester and Bridgnorth.

 We will meet outside the cafe at Burford House.
 The course starts there with a short introduction on what to look for and a brief of the general countryside codes, where they relate to foragers.
 Tea or coffee is available from the cafe.

-Then we’ll set off on a roughly 2.5 hour walk around the grounds of Burford House park and along the River Teme, teaching you how to identify the different Spring shoots, plants, flowers and hopefully mushrooms that we find.
+Then we’ll set off on a roughly 2.5 hour walk around the gardens and along the River Teme, teaching you how to identify the different Spring shoots, plants, flowers and hopefully mushrooms that we find.